Ouida Washington, Founder, Co-Executive Director

 Derek Koen, Founder, Co-Executive Director

 Derek Koen began his career under the direction of famed documentarian Saint Clair Bourne on the documentary chronicling the life of the professor and scholar Dr. Yosef A.A.
 Bjen-Jochannan, affectionately known as "Dr. Ben".
 As Production Coordinator for the Harlem-based film company Roja Productions, Koen worked on the PBS series "Matters of Race", award-winning documentary "Citizen King", and "Bones of Our Ancestry".
 Then fed up with the senseless violence that plagued his Newark neighborhood, Koen wrote, produced and directed "When Does it Stop" , a visually poetic portrait of a parent’s pain when losing a child to the never-ending cycle of street violence.
 "When Does it Stop" was screened at several film festivals and has been screened by public school children in New York and New Jersey.
 After producing and directing his next film the feature "Ghetto Fabulous", Koen was haunted by his participation in furthering negative images of Black people living the urban experience Koen decided to only do stories that would move people forward. “ More than 41 Shots”, a film that brought attention to the pattern of unarmed Black men being shot and killed by Police officers was winner of the 2005 Independent Feature Project and Current TV film competition.
-And in 2006 Koen joined partner and co-founder Ouida Washington to form Washington Koen Media.
+In 2006 Koen joined partner and co-founder Ouida Washington to form Washington Koen Media.
 Washington Koen Media is a full service video production and media company focused on creating high impact media that boast socially responsible messages.
 Together they have created films for such clients as the US Department of Justice, The Ford Foundation, Pearson Digital, The Advancement Project and the Arkansas Minority Health Commission, to name a few.
 Derek is Director of the Beyond the Bricks film and Co-Executive Director of the Beyond the Bricks Project.

 Dana E. Salter, Program Manager